stellar/java-stellar-anchor-sdk/docs/resources/deployment-examples/example-fargate/readme.md

 <img width="971" alt="image" src="https://user-images.githubusercontent.com/98427531/179147580-b9da19ab-ea05-4a08-ad9a-868be8d3442b.png">

-There are two ECS Clusters in this example.
-The `SEP Service` runs in one cluster to support the front end `SEP-31 protocol` service.
-The `Reference Service` cluster hosts an example receiving anchor backend service.
-Both services include a load-balancer which calles `/health` endpoints to determine listener target health.
-Both clusters are deployed in a `private subnet`.
-The `SEP Service` loadbalancer is deployed in a public subnet to enable public internet access.
-As a back-end service, the `Reference Service` loadbalancer is deployed in `private` subnet.

 # Task Definitions
 There are two task definitions for the `fargate deployment example`.
 The `SEP` task definition defines the SEP Service task that will be deployed to the `SEP Service` in the `SEP Cluster`.
 The `Reference` task definition defines the reference example service deployed in the `Reference Service` cluster.
 Both the `Sep` and `Reference` task definitions have a container list with the `Stellar/Anchor-Platform` and a configuration sidecar container for deploying configuration.